ncats/epi4GARD/EpiExtract4GARD/README.md

 - *create_labeled_dataset_V2.ipynb*: Uses [spaCy NER](https://spacy.io/usage/linguistic-features#named-entities) and rules I created iteratively to auto-label the dataset.
 Generates *epi_{train,val,test}_setV2.tsv* files
 - *modify_existing_labels.ipynb*: Generated new rules for labeling that improved the V2 set to create V3.2 set.
 Input: *epi_{train, val, test}_setV2.tsv* files Output: *epi_{train, val, test}_setV3.tsv* files
 - *compile_datasets.ipynb*: Combines the [CoNLL++ dataset](https://github.com/huggingface/datasets/tree/master/datasets/conllpp) with *epi_train_setV3.tsv* to generate *training_setV3.tsv*.
 Also contains code to combine other datasets and train the models in notebook (did not work effectively) which were ultimately not used in this study.
--*Case Study.ipynb*:
+-*Case Study.ipynb*: Demonstrates the ability of the pipeline to search by disease
 - *Find efficacy of test predictions.ipynb*: Contains the code to compare two datasets at the token- and entity-levels.
-Use to compare the unmodified
+Used to compare the unmodified test set to the manually validated test set (finds efficacy of programmatic labeling) and the model's test predictions to the manually validated test set (finds out results for each entity class).
 - *Orphanet_Comparison_Final.ipynb*:

 ### Key Python Files
 - *extract_abs.py*:

 - *classify_abs.py*:

 ### Data files
 - *GARD.csv*: Contains the names and synonyms of all GARD diseases generated from a [neo4j knowledge graph](https://pubmed.ncbi.nlm.nih.gov/33183351/). *NOTE*: Contains errors due to the substitution of semicolons for commas to separate synonym names.
 Was utilized in *gather_pubs_per_disease.ipynb* and originally in *extract_abs.py* for disease identification, but that function is deprecated.
 Utilize *gard-id-name-synonyms.json* in future.